erc-half/erc-half.github.io/index.md

 ## News

-* This project will start April 2026.
+* We will start this project in April 2026.

 ## Team